Commission only for success!

 That is a very good question and indeed the “big mystery of claim processing”.

 However, what it shows is that airlines and courts still do not organize their work most efficiently (e.g. different staff member of a claim processing department adjudicate 2 claims w.r.t. the same flight.
 Because there are large grey zones especially w.r.t. the so called extraordinary circumstances it might happen that these two claims result in a different final verdict at very different times).
 But please stay relaxed: the ABL System automatically detects these inconsistencies and the refund.me Settlement Team is dedicated to resolve these situations as fast as possible.

 To claim your cancelled flight compensation with refund.me, simply submit your flight information on our website.
 You can find out right away how much you may be owed.
 You’ll then simply have to sign and upload a Power of Attorney and we’ll get the process underway.
 We’ll first try to settle directly with the airline, but if it refuses to pay, we’ll take your case to court at no extra fee.
 With our Europe-wide network of passenger rights lawyers, we have proved successful in winning airline compensation for our clients time and again.

-Once the airline has paid out your cancelled flight compensation, we’ll keep our sector-low commission of only 25% (+VAT) and transfer the rest of your money directly to your bank account!
+Once the airline has paid out your cancelled flight compensation, we’ll keep 29,75% of the compensation payed (corresponds to 25% success fee plus VAT) and transfer the rest of your money directly to your bank account!